-This, like all Odyssey Traveller small group tours is limited to 12 people.
+This, like all Odyssey Traveller small group tours is limited to 12 people

-This escorted small group has an interest in both Aboriginal and European settlement history.
-Over the period of this escorted small group the itinerary takes you to visit three UNSECO World Heritage Sites, two with human cultural significance, one of mammal significance; understand and appreciate the complexity and features of the Murray Darling Basin through some spectacular scenery.
-The program skirts around the edges of the "Aussie ", but is not a for the traveller.
-Whilst the Murray-Darling begins in Queensland, by the time the river system reaches it represents one the most complex river systems in against which modern agriculture has placed substantial stress.
-We see the historic and contemporary evidence of this in Mildura and the lakes around Menindee. and the many landscape changes including the Mallee, observing and learning about the river woodland galleries, arid lands, saltbush plains, agriculture practices; as well as the mining and railway history of Southern .
+This escorted small group tour has an interest in both Aboriginal and European settlement history.
+Over the period of this escorted small group tour the itinerary takes you to visit three UNSECO World Heritage status sites, two with human cultural significance, one of mammal significance; understand and appreciate the complexity and features of the Murray Darling Basin through some spectacular scenery.
+The program skirts around the edges of the "Aussie Outback", but is not a outback adventure for the traveller.
+Whilst the Murray-Darling begins in Queensland, by the time the river system reaches South Australia it represents one the most complex river systems in Australia against which modern agriculture has placed substantial stress.
+We see the historic and contemporary evidence of this in Mildura and the lakes around Menindee. and the many landscape changes including the Mallee, observing and learning about the river woodland galleries, arid lands, saltbush plains, agriculture practices; as well as the mining and railway history of Southern Australia.

 Passing through the Mallee

-For European settlers, the mallee was a 'dreadful ', desolate and inhospitable, but Aboriginal Australians made a home in these areas for at least 40, 000 years.
+For European settlers, the mallee was a 'dreadful country', desolate and inhospitable, but Aboriginal Australians made a home in these areas for at least 40, 000 years.
 For the numerous Aboriginal groups who inhabited the Victorian/South Australian mallee, the Murray River was a source of life, providing fishing, meat, eggs, and fibrous water plants.
 The roots of kumpung were steamed in an earth oven, creating a carbohydrate starch similar to flour, which was in turn used to bake cakes.
 Kumpung was also used to create twine, which was used for fishing nets, the weaving of bags, belts, and headbands, and traded for stone axeheads and myall spears at great gatherings.
 Murray River peoples also used fire to create pasture mosaics.

 Though each group held custodianship over particular lands, the Murray River peoples shared an overlapping culture, with closely-related languages and spiritual beliefs.
 People around the Murray River believed in an all-Father who was the creator of all things, though he bore different names to different peoples – Bunjil the eaglehawk to the Wotjobaluk and Kulin people, Tha-tha-pulli to the Wadi Wadi, and Tulong to the Dadi Dadi.